janantala/beyond-adaptive-web-design/README.md

 Web browsers on TVs are actually really good but the input is terrible so no one uses them.
 Input is much more important to interface design than screen size.
 The input defines what a design needs to do in order to accomplish a task [Adaptive Input].

 We also have wearable computers.
 The current Google Glass interface is limited to a floating rectangle above head.
-We don’t have full range of motion and, as a result, no spatial cues or depth in the interface.
+We don't have full range of motion and, as a result, no spatial cues or depth in the interface.

 There is no one true input for the Web.
 We have to contend with fingers, mice, keyboards, voice and more.
 The challenge for us over the next few years is not designing for one input but many.